parulina/parupaint/README.md

-## PARUPAINT 0.75 ALPHA PREVIEW
+## PARUPAINT 0.80 ALPHA PREVIEW
 This is my painting program.
 You can paint with others!
-And there's even a web client!
-See [parupaint-web](paruluna/parupaint-web) for that.
+And there's even a [web client](http://github.com/paruluna/parupaint-web)!

 It has support for wacom tablets.

-Parupaint is pretty barebones, please don't be surprised if something breaks.
+qtpp is pretty barebones, please don't be surprised if something breaks.

 ### FEATURES
 - Multiplayer painting